Where is Milestone located?

 Does the Milestone Institute provide language courses?

-No. However, since the official language of instruction is English, the language skills of our students necessarily improve.
+No. However, since the official language of instruction is English, the language skills of our students tend to improve significantly.

 Does Milestone organise preparatory courses for IELTS exams?